deepgram-devs/code-samples/README.md

 This repository contains a collection of code samples which show how to make common requests to the Deepgram API in various languages.

+These code examples do not use the Deepgram SDKs.
+If you would like to learn more about using Deepgram's SDKs, visit our [Developer Documentation](https://developers.deepgram.com/docs/deepgram-sdks).

 ## Getting Started

 Read the README.md file in each language folder to learn how to run the files in that folder.